yuqiii-wang/KnowledgeNotes/db/non_sql/es/elastic_search.md

 ### Coordinating Node

 A coordinating node decides how to delegate a request to what nodes for process, e.g., document search or update.
+A coordinate node can act as a load balancer.

 There are two phases of a request process from a coordinating node's perspective: